across-protocol/indexer/apps/node/README.md

 ## adding an app
 ### Package requirements
 This expects a package that conforms to a basic interface:
-Create a package which exports a "main" function, which takes in an env type: `Record<string, string>`.
+Create a package which exports a "main" function, which takes in an env type: `Record<string, string Return value of the library is not used in the app, so you are free to return anything without affecting the runtime of the application.
 You can copy packages/template to get you started quickly.

 ### Adding a new app
 You can copy packages/template into a new folder to get you started quickly.
 Follow directions in that readme for more info.